swiftlang/swift/README.md

     sudo apt-get install clang-3.6
     sudo update-alternatives --install /usr/bin/clang clang /usr/bin/clang-3.6 100
     sudo update-alternatives --install /usr/bin/clang++ clang++ /usr/bin/clang++-3.6 100

+If you are building in a Virtual Machine, then make sure to setup memory to be at least 2GB and Disk space to be at least 20GB

 ### Getting Sources for Swift and Related Projects